Last Updated on November 21, 2023 by Kayla

 A small dose of self-criticism is necessary for reflection and growth.
 However, if you’re constantly putting yourself down, you’ll never reach your full potential.

-Too much self-criticism leads to negative thinking, negative beliefs about yourself, and ultimately, negative actions.
+Too much self-criticism leads to negative thinking, negative beliefs about yourself, and ultimately, negative actions including self-sabotaging weight loss efforts.
 So instead of motivating you to do better, self-criticism furthers you from your goals.

 TRY THIS INSTEAD: REFRAME NEGATIVE THOUGHTS